danintexas/AutomationFramework/README.md

 ## Folder Structure
 - Root of project
-	appsettings.json: Contains all needed entries for the framework.
+&nbsp;- appsettings.json: Contains all needed entries for the framework.
 Most of this is for Reports.
 Please ensure all this information is filled out or included in the appsettings.local.json which overrides the appsettings.json
-	AutomationFramework.sln: Visual Studio Solution file.
+&nbsp;- AutomationFramework.sln: Visual Studio Solution file.
 Open this up to open, edit, or work with this framework.